aninda-codaemon/soumitro-pages/SOT-1049/search-results/README.md

 	* list items in modal are looped once (using index of item and duration)
 	* modal elements are reset and next modal is loaded when duration times out
 * captchaModal() - function binded to the fifth (5th) modal{} in modals[]
+	* trackNL tracks when modal is viewed
+	* rest of functionality is handled inside runner.js (need to update this)
 * whoopsAccountNeeded() - function binded to the seventh (7th) modal{} in modals[]
+	* trackNL tracks when modal is viewed
+	* validateLeadForm() - validates the lead form using jquery validate
+		* form selector: #signup-modal-form
+		* form fields: account[first_name], account[last_name], user[email]
 * generatingReport() - function binded to the sixth (6th) modal{} in modals[]
 * fcraConfirmation() - function binded to the eighth (8th) modal{} in modals[]
 * scanningSocialMedia() - function binded to the second (2nd) modal{} in modals[]